mat4pat/JAVA-Projects/Reminder/1.0/README.md

 If you forget Work.txt, it will be created automatically if you forget it.

-I believe I explained most of my code at good detail while trying to keep it fairly short, suggestions, feedback and questions are more always welcome.
+I believe I explained most of my code at good detail while trying to keep it fairly short, suggestions, feedback and questions are always welcome.